Kourtney Kardashian’s Family Pushing Her Towards Scott Disick After Younes Bendjima Split, Per ‘HL’

 Kourtney Kardashian is a single woman yet again.
-The Keeping Up with the Kardashians stars and her boyfriend of nearly two years, Younes Bendjima, have called it quits.
+The Keeping Up with the Kardashians star and her boyfriend of nearly two years, Younes Bendjima, have called it quits.
 Now, her famous family reportedly wants her to get back together with Scott Disick.

 According to an August 10 report by Hollywood Life, Kourtney Kardashian and Scott Disick share a long history, as well as three children, Mason, Penelope, and Reign.
 The couple ended their 10-year relationship back in 2016 after years of being on the rocks.
 Kourtney went on to date Younes Bendjima, and Scott Disick moved on with Sofia Richie, who he is currently still dating.